Feasibility Studies for Land Development

 Costs

-Unplanned and unexpected costs and fees have often stopped a potentially viable project in its tracks.
-The financial review is a critical piece of the Feasibility Study and includes:
+Unplanned and unexpected costs and fees have stopped potentially viable projects in their tracks.
+The financial review is a critical piece of the feasibility study and includes:

 • Permitting, NPDES and PennDOT fees